Obsessive-compulsive personality disorder

 Getting help for OCPD

 Making an appointment with the doctor is the first important step to seeking help for obsessive-compulsive personality disorder.
-Here assessments will be carried out to identify symptoms and distinguish between OCD.
+Here, assessments will be carried out to identify symptoms and distinguish between OCD.
 A doctor also needs to rule out any medical conditions or other personality disorders which may mimic OCPD.

 OCPD treatment

-Medication is also offered to help individuals with their rigidity and compulsiveness, but this symptom control tends to be more effective when used in combination with psychotherapy.
+As with most personality disorders, counselling and psychotherapy are typically the most effective treatment for OCPD.
+Medication may also be offered to help individuals with their rigidity and compulsiveness, but this tends to be more effective when used in combination with psychotherapy.

 Aims of psychotherapy

 Furthermore, therapists need to ensure their client feels comfortable enough to open up and share their thoughts and feelings.
-OCPD sufferers struggle to express emotions, so techniques will be used to help them examine and identify their feelings at their own pace.
+OCPD sufferers can struggle to express emotions, so techniques will be used to help them examine and identify their feelings at their own pace.

 Cognitive behavioural therapy (CBT)